HL7/US-Core/input/includes/note-and-report-types-scenario2.md

-A client determines the types of note or reports they can access through DocumentReference.
-The server responds with the five "Common Clinical Notes" types:
+A Client determines the types of note or reports they can access through DocumentReference.
+The Server responds with the five "Common Clinical Notes" types:

 **Request for DocumentReference note or report type**